On the windings of complex-valued Ornstein-Uhlenbeck processes driven by a Brownian motion and by a Stable process: Abstract

 \section{Abstract}

-We deal with complex-valued Ornstein-Uhlenbeck (OU) process with parameter $\lambda\in\mathbb{R}$ starting from a point different from 0 and the way that it winds around the origin.
-The fact that the (well defined) continuous winding process of an OU process is the same as that of its driving planar Brownian motion under a new deterministic time scale (a result already obtained in \cite{Vak11}) is the starting point of this paper.
-We present the Stochastic Differential Equations (SDEs) for the radial and for the winding process.
+We deal with a complex-valued Ornstein-Uhlenbeck (OU) process with parameter $\lambda\in\mathbb{R}$ starting from a point different from 0 and the way that it winds around the origin.
+The starting point of this paper is the skew product representation for an OU process which is associated to the skew product representation of its driving planar Brownian motion under a new deterministic time scale.
+We present the stochastic differential equations (SDEs) for the radial and for the winding process.
 Moreover, we obtain the large time (analogue of Spitzer's Theorem for Brownian motion in the complex plane) and the small time asymptotics for the winding and for the radial process, and we explore the exit time from a cone for a 2-dimensional OU process.
 Some Limit Theorems concerning the angle of the cone (when our process winds in a cone) and the parameter $\lambda$ are also presented.
-Furthermore, we discuss the decomposition of the winding process of complex-valued OU process in "small" and "big" windings, where, for the "big" windings, we use some results already obtained by Bertoin and Werner in \cite{BeW94}, and we show that only the "small" windings contribute in the large time limit.
-Finally, we study the windings of a complex-valued OU process driven by a Stable process and we obtain the SDE satisfied by its (well defined) winding and radial process.
+Furthermore, we discuss the decomposition of the winding process of a complex-valued OU process in "small" and "big" windings, where, for the "big" windings, we use some results already obtained by Bertoin and Werner in \cite{BeW94}, and we show that only the "small" windings contribute in the large time limit.
+Finally, we study the windings of a complex-valued OU process driven by a Stable process and we obtain similar results for its (well-defined) winding and radial process.

 \textbf{AMS 2010 subject classification:} Primary: 60J65, 60F05; \\ secondary: 60H05, 60G44, 60G51, 60G52. \\ \\